Borrowing from the collection

 books published before 1850

-A total of up to ten books may be borrowed at one time.
-This total is 25 for EUR staff.
+EUR staff / students may borrow a total of up to fifty books at one time.
+This total is 10 for other borrowers.

 It is possible to have the books delivered by PostNL or internal post for € 2.75.
-More information is available from the Virtual Desk.
+Ask for details via the online form.